19 Freelance Statistics 2026 – Facts & Global Trends

 Besides, most freelancers earn between $24.28 (25th percentile) and $61.78 (75th percentile) in the United States.
 These hourly wages may vary according to your work and industry.

-The following table displays the annual salary and monthly salary of the freelancers.
+The following table displays the annual and monthly salaries of the freelancers.

 Top Earners$200,000$16,666